 Here are five reasons why a good website is essential for any small business:

-It is common knowledge amongst marketers that when people search for a product or service, the vast majority of them do so online.
+It is common knowledge amongst marketers that when people search for a product or service, the vast majority do so online.
 There is research to back this up, with various surveys reaching these conclusions.
-This study, for example, found that 85% of consumers who are looking for information on local businesses, find it online.
+This study, for example, found that 70% of customers visit a store based on information found online.

 These days, people expect businesses to have a website.
-Simply having a website helps to establish a business’ credibility and reputation with potential customers, who are more likely to trust the business and believe that it is genuine.
+Simply having a website helps establish business credibility with potential customers, who are more likely to trust the business and believe it is genuine.
 One study found that 30% of consumers will not even consider a business without a website.

 The marketplace for products is becoming increasingly globalised; consumers want to be able to purchase products from around the globe (especially items not available in their home country) and the Internet facilitates this.
 A good website with purchase functionality allows a business to tap into the global market and means the business can be open and making sales at all times of the day.